trivalleycoders-org/documentation/tech-stack-and-tools/react-notes.md

 - Constructors are a feature of ES6 classes.
 Constructor methods are called once per instance of a component.
 - First statement in a construction is super(props) which passes the props within the inheritance tree.
 - Use constructor to bind methods.
 This is better for performance as it is bound once and also when using  shouldComponentUpdate() method for shallow comparison in the child components.
+- Use constructor to declare propTypes and set defaultProps.
+- Setting default state can be done within the constructor.